I want to invest, but I have no idea where to start... Help please!!

 So now that you've made all those decisions, you just need to make it happen!
 Quick note, before you jump into investing in something like an IRA or taxable brokerage account, it would be good to check on your financial situation.
 Do you have an emergency fund?
 Credit card debt?
 Are you taking advantage of your company match on a 401k if available?
 Check out my priorities list to make sure you're ready for this step!
 If you're still a little hesitant about investing, you might benefit from my FREE Investing 101 course, or you may instead really benefit from my Level Up Your Finances course (you can preview some of the content for free too!).
 You are also welcome to reach out to me on Instagram, I'm @intentionalmoneylife.

 If you are ready: open your investment account, connect it to your bank account, transfer money over, then go in and buy the specific fund or funds you want using the ticker symbol (the letters found in the visual of investment options).
 You may need to wait until the next day, but then the final step is to set your account to reinvest all dividends and capital gains.
 Additionally, I encourage you to set up a regular contribution/investment, so that you can continue to regularly invest and you don't even have to think about it.
 If you chose more than one fund to invest in, you'll also want to consider rebalancing your investments every year or so (getting back to your target asset allocation, i.e. 80% total US stocks, 15% international stocks, and 5% REITs, or whatever you decided on).
 If you decided to go with Fidelity, check out my blog post to help you get everything set up correctly!
+If you need help with any of this, sign up to meet with me (it's a flat-fee, $150/hour, meeting where I won't be pitching you anything, just helping you get your questions answered)!!

 And finally, remember that you should expect the stock market, and therefore your investments, to swing up an down a lot (especially if you are all or mostly in stocks!).
 That's okay.
 Just keep going.
 Invest regularly and whenever you have the money to invest.
 No matter what the stock market is doing.
 And just don't sell, for a very, very long time.
 You've got this!

 PS - This is for educational purposes only and not to be taken as investing advice.
+If you want investing advice, you can sign up to meet with me here

 Share post